 Responsible Katie Renouard

 Service Manager

-Date 22 October 2021
+Date 24/11/2021

 Approved by Paul Paskins

 Senior Manager

-Date 22 October 2021
+Date 24/11/2021

-Impact Assessment Details of Impact Possible Solutions & Mitigating Actions Age Negative impact on children and young people.
-Alternative facilities are listed in Appendix A. Fitrah Southampton Islamic Primary and Secondary (Sips) school uses the facility for PE classes one afternoon per week as they do not have facilities on the school site. as you go gyms within the city centre and work with Firah school to consider Data suggests 24.3% of children live in houses of low income and 22.4% of households are in fuel poverty.
-Loss of this leisure facility could impact on childhood obesity and anti-social behaviour due to
+Date 24/11/2021 Potential Impact Impact Assessment Details of Impact Possible Solutions & Mitigating Actions Age Impact on children and young people.
+Fitrah Southampton Islamic Primary and Secondary (Sips) school uses SMLC for PE classes one afternoon per week as they do not have facilities on the school site.
+Data suggests 24.3% of children live in houses of low income and 22.4% of households are in fuel poverty.
+Loss of this leisure facility could impact on childhood obesity and anti-social behaviour due to limited facilities in the local area.
+Alternative facilities are listed in Appendix A. Fitrah School have been offered a slot at East Park Terrace.
+School is liaising with SU directly to arrange.
+Disability No impact as the wheelchair rugby teams are already using the sports hall at the East Park Terrace academic leisure facility. .N/A Gender Reassignment No significant impact N/A Marriage and Civil Partnership No significant impact N/A Pregnancy and Maternity No significant impact N/A Race No impact as Health4her sessions N/A